blakeblackshear/frigate/docs/docs/integrations/mqtt.md

 ### `frigate/<camera_name>/motion`

 Whether camera_name is currently detecting motion.
-Expected valeus are `ON` and `OFF`.
+Expected values are `ON` and `OFF`.
-NOTE: Will reset to `OFF` after configurable amount of time (30 seconds by default).
+NOTE: After motion is initially detected, `ON` will be set until no motion has been detected for `motion_off_delay` seconds (30 by default).

 ### `frigate/<camera_name>/motion/state`